pirl/pirl-docs/content/PirlCloud/masternodes/Premium Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 ## Overview

 Running a PIRL masternode requires the use of a Virtual Private Server (VPS) with a static public IP address directly assigned to an interface.
+*NAT (address translation) is not supported.*

 Once you have the funds in place, you send a small 1 PIRL transaction to your Poseidon wallet (your account will come with a wallet) to prove that you control the Nautilus wallet with the 20K PIRL capital for Premium MN.